Bereyziat-Development/fastapi-template/DEPLOY.md

 export STACK_NAME=your-stack-name
 ````

+>[!IMPORTANT]
-**IMPORTANT:** Don't forget to add your project .env file.
+Don't forget to add your project .env file.
 You will have to do this manually or via scp since the .env is not in the base repo

+>[!TIP]
-**WARNING:** Depending on your project requirements you may want to avoid setting secret data using .env or variable export.
+Depending on your project requirements you may want to avoid setting secret data using .env or variable export.
 A more production ready solution would be to use a secret manager like Amazon Secrets Manager or Github Secrets.

 Finally you can deploy your stack in one line:
 ````